Boris Johnson, who almost died of covid-19, wishes Trump a ‘speedy recovery’

 “If he wanted to dramatize the necessity of following rules, Dominic Cummings would not be working for him,” he said, referring to Johnson’s top aide who was accused of breaking lockdown rules by driving across the country with wife and son while he was sick.

 “Johnson is trying to balance protecting the economy with health advice,” Fielding said.
-“It’s arguable his balance has been more towards advancing business than health … The idea that he’s been converted into a covid-radical is a fantasy within his own party … in terms of policy its nonsense to say he’s now captive of the science.”
+“It’s arguable his balance has been more towards advancing business than health. … The idea that he’s been converted into a covid-radical is a fantasy within his own party. … In terms of policy its nonsense to say he’s now captive of the science.”